ESGF/esgf-test-suite/README.md

 * Run tests without providing any configuration file:

-This example runs the basic tests for he index node of LLNL:
+This example runs the basic tests for the index node of LLNL:
 ```
 nosetests -v --nocapture --nologcapture -a 'basic,index' --tc='nodes.index_node:esgf-node.llnl.gov'
 ```